-Jeep issued a recall for this issue and believe it’s caused by the fact that the rear driveshaft was assembled without grease.
+Jeep issued a recall for this issue and believes it’s caused by the fact that the rear driveshaft was assembled without grease.
 This is why it overheats.

-This issue may also be responsible for causing the loss of power or causing the driveshaft to become disconnected and falling into the road.
+This issue may also be responsible for causing the loss of power or causing the driveshaft to become disconnected and fall into the road.

 The Jeep Gladiator seems a little weak with its 3.6-liter V6 engine and low-end torque.
 While jeeps and trucks aren’t usually expected to be able to fly around town, the Gladiator is behind the competition when it comes to pick-up and towing.

 On its own, the Gladiator takes a sluggish 7.6 seconds to go from 0 to 60 mph.
 When paired with a 4,000-pound trailer, the Gladiator goes from 0 to 60 in 15.6.